Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 The inner product is also useful for representing  giving the **mean-square fluctuation** of an alpha carbon, or the expected squared distance of node *i* from equilibrium.
 This value is given simply by the inner product $$  \langle \Delta R_i, R_i \rangle $$ of a fluctuation vector with itself.

+**Note:** In practice, we will not know the exact values for the $$ \Delta R_i $$ and must compute the inner products of fluctuation vectors indirectly using linear algebra, which is beyond the scope of this work.
+A full treatment of the mathematics of GNMs can also be found in the chapter at <a href="https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf" target="_blank">https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf</a>
+{: .notice--warning}

 Long vectors pointing in the same direction will have a larger inner product than short vectors pointing in the same direction.
 As a result, we can normalize the inner product so that we can have a sense of the correlation of these vectors, independent of their length.
 To be precise, the **cross-correlation** of nodes *i* and *j* is given by

 $$ C_{ij} = \frac{\langle \Delta R_i \cdot \Delta R_j \rangle}{\left[ \langle \Delta R_i \cdot \Delta R_i \rangle \langle \Delta R_j \cdot \Delta R_j \rangle \right]^{\frac{1}{2}}} $$.